Immerse yourself in harmony

 - Instrumental accompaniment, including instrumental introductions, interludes, or conclusions.

 Judging & Criteria

-Videos will be judged by a combination of Contest and Judging score and YouTube views for a total of 40 points
+Videos will be judged by through our BHS Contest and Judging system based on a total score of 30 points.

 - Contest & Judging (C&J) Score

 - Each video will receive 1 score from a certified judge in any scoring category